Montags24/adrians-run-club/README.md

 - Python v3.11 with the Flask framework for the back-end
 - SQLite for storing data in a database, SQLalchemy to query the database
 - Git for version control
-- Selenium and Beautiful Soup to scrape data from RunRepeat
+- Requests module using RunRepeat's API to get shoe data